Brainhack-Proceedings-2015/Glatard_HBM_Nipype_CBRAIN/brainhack-report.md

 repetitive porting of the same few tools in different platforms.
-During the HBM 2015 Hackathon, we worked on the export of software tools from the Nipype workflow engine \cite{Gorgolewski2011} to the CBRAIN web platform for distributed computing
+During the HBM 2015 Hackathon, we worked on the export of software tools from the Nipype workflow engine \cite{Gorgolewski2011} to the CBRAIN web platform for distributed computing \cite{sherif2014cbrain}.
-\cite{sherif2014cbrain}.
 Nipype includes a large number of tools that would be useful to CBRAIN users.

 #Approach

-We developed a tool to export Nipype interfaces to the "Boutiques" tool description format (step 1. on Figure 1.).
-Boutiques descriptions are importable by CBRAIN and other platforms (Virtual Imaging Platform
+We developed \texttt{nipype2boutiques}, a tool to export Nipype interfaces to the "Boutiques" tool description format (step 1. on Figure 1.).
+Boutiques descriptions are importable by CBRAIN and other platforms (Virtual Imaging Platform \cite{GLAT-13} and the Pegasus workflow engine \cite{DEEL-16}).
+They point to a Docker image containing the implementation of the tool. \texttt{nipype2boutiques}
-\cite{GLAT-13} and the Pegasus workflow engine \cite{DEEL-16}).
-They point to a Docker image containing the implementation of the tool. nipype2boutiques relies on nipype_cmd, a tool to run Nipype Interfaces as Linux command lines. nipype2boutiques parses the inputs and outputs of a Nipype interface and extracts their name, type, description and position on the nipype_cmd command line. nipype2boutiques then generates a Boutiques descriptor pointing to a Docker image where the Nipype interface is available.
-Once a Nipype interface is exported using nipye2boutiques, it can be imported to CBRAIN.
+relies on \texttt{nipype\_cmd}, a tool to run Nipype Interfaces as Linux command lines. \texttt{nipype2boutiques} parses the inputs and outputs of a Nipype interface and extracts their name, type, description and position on the \texttt{nipype\_cmd} command line. \texttt{nipype2boutiques} then generates a Boutiques descriptor pointing to a Docker image where the Nipype interface is available.
+Once a Nipype interface is exported using
+\texttt{nipye2boutiques}, it can be imported to CBRAIN.

 \begin{figure}[h!]
   \def\svgwidth{\columnwidth}